GIGL-PCG-DSL/gigl_examples/README.md

 2. The "include" folder contains GIGL library code, written in C++.

-3. The "able.jar" is the GIGL-C++ translator, which is serves one of the steps in compiling GIGL code.
+3. The "able.jar" is the GIGL-C++ translator, which serves in one of the steps in compiling GIGL code.

 4. The examples include